- Live Rates

 The data show that Seattle jumbo loan rates are not always higher than their conforming counterparts.
 In fact, a report published earlier this year showed quite the opposite.

-Recent data shows that borrowers nationwide are getting lower rates on jumbo loans than the smaller conforming mortgage loans.
+Recent data shows that borrowers nationwide are getting similar rates on jumbo loans to smaller conforming mortgage loans.

-The average interest rate for jumbo loans (those that exceeded the baseline loan limit of $548,250) was 2.98%, which very similar to rates for conforming loans.
+The average interest rate for jumbo loans (those that exceeded the baseline loan limit of $548,250) was 3.0%, which very similar to rates for conforming loans, though a bit higher.